- videocam Live Webinar with Live Q&A

 3. Postapproval Methods to Capture Safety and Efficacy Data for Cell and Gene Therapy Products focuses on methods and data sources that can be used for tracking CGT postapproval safety and efficacy outcomes.

-Additionally, FDA Commissioner Makary and CBER Director Vinay Prasad recently published an article in NEJM that proposed a new "plausible mechanism" pathway under which certain bespoke, personalized therapies may obtain FDA marketing authorization where a randomized trial is not feasible.
+Additionally, in November 2025 FDA Commissioner Makary and CBER Director Vinay Prasad published an article in NEJM that proposed a new "plausible mechanism" pathway under which certain bespoke, personalized therapies may obtain FDA marketing authorization where a randomized trial is not feasible.
 However, significant questions remain including those as to FDA implementation.

 Counsel should understand how the FDA's heightened focus on CGTs and personalized therapies will impact drug and biologic development and what compliance challenges may be faced by their clients.

-Listen as our expert panel examines the FDA's new draft guidance documents related to CGTs and outlines the "plausible mechanism" pathway.
+Listen as our expert panel examines the FDA's new draft guidance documents related to CGTs and describes the "plausible mechanism" pathway as articulated by FDA leaders.
 The panel will discuss how the new "plausible mechanism" pathway aligns with the principles reflected in the draft guidances and offer best practices for compliance.

 Presented By